brickblock-io/employee-handbook/README.md

 1. Email auto-responder: [Appogee Leave](https://leave.appogeehr.com)
    will automatically create one for you 🤙
-2. Slack status: Set your slack status to *“on holiday 🌴”* or something
+2. Slack: Set your Slack status to *“on holiday 🌴”* or something

 ## When you’re sick 🤒